 IFDA members deliver to professional kitchens across America, and other places around the world.
-Our members include broadline, systems, and specialty foodservice distributors that supply food and related products to restaurants, colleges and universities, hospitals and care facilities, hotels and resorts, and other foodservice operations.
-In the U.S. alone, foodservice distributors deliver approximately 27 million cases of product every business day.
-Our membership includes approximately 160 foodservice distributors in the US and abroad representing annual sales of $150 billion.
+Our members include broadline, systems, convenience, and specialty foodservice distributors that supply food and related products to restaurants, colleges and universities, hospitals and care facilities, hotels and resorts, and other foodservice operations.

 If you want to learn more about the International Foodservice Distributors Association — its mission, member composition, services, and products, our latest IFDA Report to Members is an excellence resource.
 The report is released every two years when the Officers of the IFDA Board of Directors changes.

 What is a Foodservice Distributor?

 Want to learn more about IFDA's Foodservice Distributors Members and how they help make eating out possible?
 IFDA has a brief article discussing the history of foodservice distribution, the segments our constituents serve, the scale of the industry, and more.
 To access the article, click here.

 The following provides a brief overview of areas in which IFDA dedicates resources, the role of our members in directing association efforts, and a brief history of IFDA.

 The IFDA Board of Directors includes leaders from a broad cross-section of the industry from regional to international companies.
 The IFDA Board of Directors provides leadership on critical industry issues and sets priorities for the association to help members succeed.
 To see a current list of the IFDA Board of Directors, click here